networkoptix/nx_open/vms/server/nx_camera_sdk/files/readme.md

 # Linux:
 /opt/<vms-installation-dir>/mediaserver/bin/plugins/
 ```
-ATTENTION: After copying the plugin library, the Server has to be restarted.
+ATTENTION: After copying a plugin library, the Server has to be restarted.

 ---------------------------------------------------------------------------------------------------
 ## Compatibility and Breaking Changes